NikiforovAll/nikiforovall.github.io/_posts/2020-10-20-awaitable-pattern.md

 ### Examples

-Before we delve into the main part, I would like you to warm you up and provide some examples of how C# compiler infers patterns in various cases.
+Before we delve into the main part, I would like to warm you up and provide some examples of how C# compiler infers patterns in various cases.

 #### Foreach